oconnor663/applied_crypto_2021_fall/sha256/readme.md

 cryptographers do.
 That's something to be proud of, and I hope you'll find that it was worth the trouble.

-If you're tired of hashing and ready for a beak, no need to read any further.
+If you're tired of hashing and ready for a break, no need to read any further.
 But if you found all this very interesting and you're eager to learn more, there are many different avenues to explore.
 Here are a few: